Back to Home Page

 There has been a change in the entitlement format.
 Where most knee replacement patients before were sent to the hospital rehab area a day or two after surgery, now there has to be medical concerns that qualify a patient for in hospital rehab.
 Hospital rehab is another area of the hospital, where you are moved permanently too, not toggled back and forth from your regular hospital room.
 We believe on a 24 hour basis with the expertise in this area, it is a much better prepared area to handle post op replacement patients at least as far as knee therapy.
 When you are expecting a knee replacement check out the policy of the hospital regarding post op rehab.
 I am talking the first couple of days.

 The only problem is after about a day after surgery and most patients standing on their own two feet to some degree they are looking to go home with their dog and their own bed and hoping that what they face at home will not be a nightmare, because it could very well be a nightmare if you do not have a little army of people there to help you.
 Your caretaker spouse wants to be in good shape as well.
-I personally lost 5 lbs taking care of my wife in the first two weeks.
+I personally lost 5 lbs taking care of my wife in the first week.

 Make sure when you get up in the morning if you are the caregiver to put on the best pair of shoes you have and invest in Dr. Scholls inserts as well.
 Don't walk around in your slippers or flip flops.